 Image for Best of ASCO

-Join us in Addis Abba, Ethiopia for the Best of ASCO Africa June 27 & 28!
+Join us in Addis Ababa, Ethiopia for the Best of ASCO Africa June 27 & 28!

 Best of ASCO®, an Official Annual Meeting Review of the American Society of Clinical Oncology® (ASCO®), is a two-day program designed to provide the latest science and education from the world’s premier oncology event, the ASCO® Annual Meeting.
 The abstracts selected for presentation and discussion reflect the foremost research and strategies in oncology that will impact clinical practice and patient care.
 The program features in-depth discussion and analysis of the latest scientific findings in primary disease sites and practice-changing advances in cancer treatment.
 Expert faculty will review the findings, discuss the results potential impact on the current standard of care, and apply the results within the clinical context of a patient case.